All Products

 • If a data migration task fails and stops, DTS automatically resumes the task.
 Before you switch your workloads to the destination database, stop or release the data migration task.
 Otherwise, the data from the source database overwrites the data in the destination database after the task is resumed.

 • If the self-managed Oracle database is deployed in a Real Application Cluster (RAC) architecture and is connected to DTS over an Alibaba Cloud virtual private cloud (VPC), you must connect the Single Client Access Name (SCAN) IP address of the Oracle RAC and the virtual IP address (VIP) of each node to the VPC and configure routes.
 The settings ensure that your DTS task can run as expected.
-For more information, see Connect an on-premises data center to DTS by using VPN Gateway.
+For more information, see Connect a data center to DTS by using VPN Gateway.

-Important When you configure the source Oracle database in the DTS console, you can specify the SCAN IP address of the Oracle RAC as the database endpoint or IP address.
+When you configure the source Oracle database in the DTS console, you can specify the SCAN IP address of the Oracle RAC as the database endpoint or IP address.

 • If the version of your Oracle database is 12c or later, the names of the tables to be migrated cannot exceed 30 bytes in length.